- Immunoelectron microscopy (IEM)

 Light sheet fluorescence microscopy (LSFM), often referred to as single plane illumination microscopy (SPIM), combines optical sectioning with multiple-view imaging to observe tissues and living organisms with impressive resolution.
 SPIM technology offers fast optical sectioning combined with minimally-invasive 3D acquisition of fluorescent specimens over time.
 This is achieved by focusing a thin laser light-sheet into the specimen, taking 2D images of the illuminated slice with a perpendicularly positioned detector (CCD camera).
 3D stacks are obtained by moving the specimen orthogonally to the light sheet between consecutive images.

-Oulu BioImaging Center specializes in LSFM/SPIM and offers this technology as a service to Euro-BioImaging users.
+Biocenter Oulu specializes in SPIM and offers this technology as a service to Euro-BioImaging users.

 Stochastic Optical Reconstruction Microscopy (STORM)